Quincunx271/chef/docs/designs/cfg-attr.md

 they get translated to the user AST is what the rest of the design should concern with.

+## Constexpr

+To support `constexpr`, that's not too difficult.
+To support `constexpr` and custom types and all that, that's much more difficult.
+There are only a few general ways I can think of to do this: never lose type information, tracing type information back to the type-erased data tables, and code generation from the type-erased data tables.

+### Constexpr: keeping all type information

+This has build performance issues. `constexpr`/`consteval` programming is quite fast, but template instantiations are quite slow\*.
+Keeping all type information and propagating that through the parsing algorithms would certainly work.
+However, this would likely mean lots of template instantiations for each rule or even subrule in the grammar.
+Furthermore, since each rule would have type information on it, it would no longer be possible to do simple things such as `for (const auto& rule : rules)`, meaning that the style would have to change as well to being more TMP-like functional programming.

+For these reasons, this approach is not the direction to go.

+\*See the [Rule of Chiel][Rule.Chiel].
+Of note is WG21's direction on compile-time programming: `consteval` and `constexpr`.
+I've also done my own performance testing, where I found that `constexpr` programming is much faster, after accounting for a slight constant overhead.

+### Constexpr: tracing to erased information

+In this style, the basic `constexpr` support is most of what's needed.
+The grammar and whatnot would be fed into the algorithms, and we get the data table back.
+All that remains is to track the type information back to these data tables.
+Thus, there would need to be some tracing information for the tables, telling us what parts of the tables map to what rules of the grammar so that the type information can kick in when executing the table.

+Note that the actual evaluation of the parsing algorithm would be different from the fully erased data table, because the evaluation needs this type information.
+However, for the computation of the tables, the type information can be erased.

+### Constexpr: code generation

+This is a very similar concept to _tracing to erased information_, except instead of tracing, the type information would be injected as erased "strings" into the data table information or around the data table information.
+Then, a code generation step can take those strings and generate the actual parsing code, complete with type information.

+This has the same note as before: requires a unique parsing evaluation algorithm.

+This either requires strong reflection (definitely no earlier than C++26, probably later than that), or that the parser generating happens before compile time.
+Because of this, I do not think this approach is the direction to go.

 # References

 - Wikipedia: [Attribute grammar][WIKI].
 - [Bison parser generator documentation][Bison].
 - [Boost.Spirit X3 library documentation][Boost.Spirit.X3].
 - [ANTLR documentation][ANTLR].
+- [Rule of Chiel][Rule.Chiel].

   [WIKI]: https://en.wikipedia.org/wiki/Attribute_grammar
   [Bison]: https://www.gnu.org/software/bison/manual/html_node/index.html
   [Boost.Spirit.X3]: https://www.boost.org/doc/libs/1_78_0/libs/spirit/doc/x3/html/index.html
   [ANTLR]: https://www.antlr.org/
+  [Rule.Chiel]: